ingridhoffman/EmployeeTracker/README.md

 - employee id, first name, last name, job (by id), and manager (by id)

 WHEN I open the application
-THEN I am presented with prompts to:
+THEN I am presented with prompts to VIEW, ADD, UPDATE, REMOVE, or EXIT

-- view departments, roles, employees
-- add departments, roles, employees
-- remove departments, roles, employees
-- update departments, roles, employees

-WHEN I choose to view employee information
+WHEN I choose to VIEW
-THEN I can view all, or view by department or by manager
+THEN I can view departments, roles, employees or employees by department or manager

+WHEN I choose to ADD
-WHEN I choose to add a department, role, or employee THEN I am presented with prompts to enter the relevant information and the new employee is added to the database
+THEN I can choose to add a new department, role, or employee THEN I am presented with prompts to enter the information THEN the information is is added to the database

 WHEN I choose to remove a department, role, or employee THEN I am presented with a choice or what to remove, then a list of what is existing to select from, and what I select is removed from the database